-Climbing on board the coaches, Year 4 couldn’t wait to see what the National Justice Museum had in store for them, and it certainly didn’t disappoint.
+Climbing on board the coaches, Year 4 couldn’t wait to see what the National Justice Museum had in store for them, and it certainly didn’t disappoint!
 Whilst there, the children morphed into Victorian Crime Stoppers, finding clues to get to the bottom of a terrible crime and identify the culprit.
-They were wowed by the museum’s original courtrooms, dungeons and prison cells, and met a variety of colourful, historical characters, each with different stories of justice to tell.
-A fantastic day was had by all!
+They were wowed by the museum’s original courtrooms and prison cells.
+During our visit, we met a variety of colourful, historical characters, each with different stories of justice to tell.
+A fantastic launch day was had by all!